FHantke/brave-browser-wiki/Chromium-rebases.md

 ## Fix chromium_src overrides

-Run `brave/tools/check_chromium_src.py` to locate any override files in `chromium_src` override directory:
+Run `brave/tools/chromium_src/check_chromium_src.py` to find faulty overrides in the `chromium_src` directory, including:

-* whose targets under `src` no longer exist
+* targets under `src` that no longer exist
-* that contain definitions for symbols that are no longer present in the target file
+* definitions for symbols that are no longer present in the target file

 Make an appropriate fix for each situation.

 ## Fix unit and browser tests build